Peripheral Vascular Disease

 Increase your blood flow and avoid heart disease and heart attack

-Peripheral vascular disease, also called peripheral arterial disease, is one of the most common causes of heart disease.
+Peripheral vascular disease, also called peripheral arterial disease, is one of the most common associated conditions with heart disease.

 Peripheral vascular disease occurs when the arteries that supply blood to your limbs are narrowed by plaque, a fatty substance that collects on artery walls — a process called atherosclerosis.

 If you have peripheral vascular disease, you may have pain in your legs, especially when you walk.
 Unfortunately, many people believe the pain is just a sign of aging and do not seek medical attention.
-Left untreated, peripheral vascular disease can lead to gangrene, inability to heal or a heart attack.
+If left untreated, peripheral vascular disease can lead to an inability to heal foot wounds, gangrene, or, in rare cases, amputation.

 Understanding Peripheral Vascular Disease